pranavkumar47/TechStack/Jenkins/README.md

     firewall-cmd --zone=public --permanent --add-port=8080/tcp
     Step 2
     firewall-cmd --reload
-## check the ports are open or not
+## Check the ports are open or not
-### To Enable all the incoming ports for a service

 **If you have a firewall installed, you must add Jenkins as an exception.
 You must change YOURPORT in the script below to the port you want to use.
 Port 8080 is the most common.**

     firewall-cmd --permanent --new-service=jenkins